GPU Artifacting Examples, How to Test, and Fixes

 Stress test benchmarking GPU

 Make sure your graphics drivers are up to date.
-If artifacting started after a recent update, maybe try going back to an older driver version.
-Drivers can really affect your GPU’s behavior.
+If artifacting started after a new update, try going back to an older version of the driver.
+Problems with drivers can mess up how your GPU works and cause these visual issues.

 Suggested read: GPU 100% Usage When Idle or Gaming (Good or Bad)

-It’s not always your GPU’s fault.
-Sometimes the screen or cables are to blame.
-Try using a different monitor or cable to check if the problem sticks around.
+Sometimes the problem isn’t your GPU but your screen or the cables connecting it.
+Try using a different monitor or cable to see if the problem still happens.

 DisplayPort 1.4 Cable